jack-newt/recon-scripts/README.md

 9) ARP Scan
     `nmap -sn -PR <IP>`

 The `-o` flag can be used to send the output to a specified text file.
-Default is
+Default is *scan.txt*.

 ---